-Since the time of the last Reexamination Report the Township Committee and Planning Board have been upgrading the ordinances that apply to land development activities, with the goal of addressing the problems that were seen relative to the protection of public health, safety and welfare and natural resources.
+Since the time of the last Reexamination Report the Township Committee adopted zoning standards to implement the recommendations of the Reexamination Report and the 2001 Land Use Plan adopted in September 2001.
+These zoning amendments resulted in reduced development density for the Township's constrained vacant land, and provided alternative development techniques in order to further protect environmental and land use characteristics.
+The Township Committee and Planning Board have been upgrading the ordinances that apply to land development activities, with the goal of addressing the problems that were seen relative to the protection of public health, safety and welfare and natural resources.
 The Township revised the standards governing the design and installation of individual subsurface sewage disposal systems (septic tanks and related facilities) in order to more accurately identify suitable locations for these systems.
 The Township also adopted an ordinance requiring the installation of underground water storage tanks for fire protection in order to provide a minimum standard for fire fighting capability.